A Target-Agnostic Protocol-Independent Interface for the Transport Layer: Related Work

 \section{Related Work}

-\todo{add from sigcomm reviews}
+\htodo{add from sigcomm reviews}

-\signpost{Stateless and stateful packet processing} Network programming platforms have been an active research topic in the past 15 years in academia and industry \cite{tonic, hogan2022modular, doenges2021petr4, arashloo2016snap, fattaholmanan2021p4, baldi2021incremental, baldi2019dapipe, foster2011frenetic, monsanto2012compiler, bosshart2014p4, mcclurg2016event, yu2020mantis}.
-Several works focus on programming abstractions for stateless and stateful packet processing \cite{foster2011frenetic, monsanto2012compiler, soule2014merlin, arashloo2016snap, bosshart2014p4, mcclurg2016event, pontarelli2019flowblaze} with P4 the most notable and widely adopted. \cite{ibanez2019event} extends P4 so that programs can react to switch data-plane events other than packet arrival (e.g., timers and recirculation).
-These programming abstractions were mostly designed with L2/L3 network functionality in mind, whereas \mtp focuses on transport-layer protocols, which operate quite differently (\sref{sec:overview}).
+\signpost{Stateless and stateful packet processing} Network programming has been an active research area over the past 15 years, with extensive work on abstractions for stateless and stateful packet processing, most notably P4 and its ecosystem \cite{foster2011frenetic, monsanto2012compiler, soule2014merlin, arashloo2016snap, bosshart2014p4, mcclurg2016event, pontarelli2019flowblaze, hogan2022modular, doenges2021petr4, fattaholmanan2021p4, baldi2021incremental, baldi2019dapipe, yu2020mantis}.
+Ibanez et al.~\cite{ibanez2019event} extend P4 to support data-plane events beyond packet arrival, e.g., timers and recirculation.
+These abstractions primarily target L2/L3 packet processing, whereas \mtp focuses on transport-layer protocols, which have fundamentally different semantics and requirements, including operating on application and payload data (\sref{sec:intro}–\sref{sec:overview}).

-\signpost{Programmability in the transport layer} CCP \cite{narayan2018restructuring} decouples congestion control algorithms from the rest of the transport layer to enable innovation and portability of these algorithms.
-As such, its programming abstractions focus on congestion control algorithms, whereas \mtp enables users to specify the functionality of the entire transport layer.
-Kohler et.al. \cite{prolac} provide a Linux TCP implementation in Prolac, an object-oriented DSL for implementing a protocol as a set of interacting stateful modules with declarative functions that interact with the execution environment via arbitrary target-specific C actions. \mtp provides a well-defined protocol- and target-agnostic API and a lightweight imperative DSL that works across various targets and protocols beyond TCP.
+\htodo{while leaving packet processing, buffering, retransmission, and connection management to the underlying transport implementation. whereas \mtp enables users to specify the functionality of the entire transport layer.} \signpost{Programmability in the transport layer} CCP~\cite{narayan2018restructuring}, as discussed and compared earlier in the paper (\S\ref{sec:intro}), decouples congestion control algorithms from the transport data path, exposing abstractions focused on rate control, to enable congestion control portability and innovation.
+Prolac~\cite{prolac} proposes an object-oriented DSL for implementing TCP in Linux as interacting modules with declarative interfaces that relies on arbitrary, target-specific C code for system interaction.
+In contrast, \mtp provides a unified, protocol- and target-agnostic programming model for the entire transport layer, allowing designers to specify how transport events map to packet generation, data reassembly, and state updates across multiple protocols and execution environments.